 Interview: ACE Training execs discuss how to capitalise on NZ's new data centre region

-Last month, Microsoft announced its plan to launch a full data centre region in New Zealand, rounding out the company’s fleet of data centre regions around the world to 60 and delivering a ‘major milestone’ to enterprises in the country.
+Last month, Microsoft announced its plan to launch a full data center region in New Zealand, rounding out the company’s fleet of data center regions around the world to 60 and delivering a ‘major milestone’ to enterprises in the country.

 The move was widely praised from Kiwi IT managers and decision-makers, many of whom cited Microsoft’s announcement as the spark to fuel new digital transformation (DX) opportunities for organisations all over the country.

 But while the new data centers will encourage the adoption of emerging technologies in order to take full advantage of Microsoft’s new investment, many organisations currently lack the skills and knowledge to effectively and efficiently drive their DX.

 In light of this, Techday spoke to ACE Training’s Director Graham Dwyer and Training and Microsoft Business Lead, Ray De Klerk, who discuss how accessible DX training is more important than ever, and what the new data center region means for New Zealand enterprises at large.

 One of the biggest benefits to organisations is potentially around data sovereignty and the reduction in risks of storing data in the cloud abroad, with an on-shore data center giving Kiwi businesses greater peace of mind.

 Another is that NZ businesses will now have local access to effectively unlimited scale data processing, at speed – which creates opportunities around using AI for example, to transform the way we do business.